Johann Mészáros von Szoboszló

 Johann Mészáros von Szoboszló (1737 – 17 November 1801) joined the Habsburg army in 1756 and fought the Prussians, Ottoman Turks, and French during a long military career.
 During the French Revolutionary Wars, he fought in several campaigns.
-He commanded a division in the 1796-1797 Italian campaign against the army of Napoleon Bonaparte.
+He commanded a division in the Italian campaign of 1796–1797 against the army of Napoleon Bonaparte.
 He was Proprietor (Inhaber) of an Austrian Uhlan regiment from 1792 to 1797 and a Hussar regiment from 1797 to 1801.

 Early career

 A Hungarian, Mészáros was born in Kunhegyes in 1737.
 He entered the Habsburg military service in 1756 as a Cornet in the Desewffy Hussar Regiment # 30.
 He fought in the Seven Years' War and became a Major on 10 January 1774.
 He was promoted to Oberst-Leutnant on 1 November 1778 during the War of the Bavarian Succession.
 On 1 May 1784, he was appointed Oberst (Colonel) of the Kaiser Joseph II Hussar Regiment # 2.
 During the Austro-Turkish War (1787-1791), he was promoted General-Major as a reward for leading a successful cavalry charge at the Battle of Focsani and other exploits.